 “Jungles and mountains are not like other spaces.
 To begin with, they are cubic.
 Their trees surround you, loom over you, press in from all sides.
 Woods choke off views & leave you muddled & without bearings.
 They make you feel small & confused & vulnerable, like a small child lost in a crowd of strange legs.
 Stand in a desert or prairie & you know you are in a big space.
 Stand in the woods and you only sense it.
 They are vast, featureless nowhere.
 And they are alive.”

-We Started Trek From Belpada Village -Nalichi Vaat from right side of Bhavani Dwar.(https://www.facebook.com/walkingsherpa/)
+We Started the Harishchandragad Trek From Belpada Village -Nalichi Vaat from right side of Bhavani Dwar.(https://www.facebook.com/walkingsherpa/)

 you can see the beauty the of trail while on trek,different terrain .